tahina35/FIVEM/citizen/system_resources/monitor/README.md

 ## License, Credits and Thanks
-- This project is licensed under the [MIT License](https://github.com/tabarra/txAdmin/blob/master/LICENSE).
+- This project is licensed under the [MIT License](https://github.com/tabarra/txAdmin/blob/master/LICENSE);
-- [Favicons](https://www.flaticon.com/free-icon/support_1545728?term=gear%20wrench&page=2&position=11) made by Freepik from [www.flaticon.com](www.flaticon.com) are licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
+- [Favicons](https://www.flaticon.com/free-icon/support_1545728?term=gear%20wrench&page=2&position=11) made by Freepik from [www.flaticon.com](www.flaticon.com) are licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/);
+- Warning Sounds ([1](https://freesound.org/people/Ultranova105/sounds/136756/)/[2](https://freesound.org/people/Ultranova105/sounds/136754/)) made by Ultranova105 are licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/);
-- Special thanks to everyone that contributed to this project, specially the very fine Discord folks that provide support for others.
+- Special thanks to everyone that contributed to this project, specially the very fine Discord folks that provide support for others;
 - Also thanks to our Discord's `sky{something}` bot, who will hopefully spare us when he becomes self aware and rebels against humanity.